 It’s important to keep the language of your product description short and simple.
 Use paragraph breaks when necessary to make it easy to understand.
 Repeat any promotions or discounts applied to the listing when available.

 It’s always a good idea to post multiple images, with at least one of those photos showing the product in action.
 While you don’t have to hire a professional photographer, you need to use a good camera and present your products in a good light.
-You can also do the editing part for a better lightning in an photo editing app.
+You can also do the editing part for better lighting in a photo editing app.

-Many of your potential customers will come from internet searches.
-It is important to make your Etsy shop SEO-optimized.
-You can build local citations to achieve this, alongside content marketing and other link building activities.
+Many of your potential customers will come from Internet search.
+It’s important to make your shop SEO-optimized for better Etsy search results.
 Doing so will help your shop and products rank near the top in web searches.

-Be sure to consider everything from your business name to the selling product titles and descriptions.
-When writing product descriptions, every aspect of the product should be addressed (size, color, condition, uses, shipping, etc.) to minimize any concerns from a customer while satisfying the search engines.
-Additionally, keeping your shop updated by adding new content will also help to optimize search results.
+Consider everything from your business name to the selling product titles and descriptions.
+When writing product descriptions, you should address every aspect of the product (size, color, condition, uses, shipping, etc.) to minimize any concerns from a customer while satisfying the Etsy search engines.
+Additionally, keeping your shop updated by adding new content will help optimize search results.

-Your shop policies should outline exactly what customers can expect when they buy from your Etsy shop.
-These should include policies on orders shipping, returns, and exchanges.
+Your Etsy selling policies should outline exactly what customers can expect when buying from your Etsy shop.
+These should include policies on order shipping, returns, and exchanges.
 For Etsy shipping, tell customers what carrier you use, how often you ship products, and when they can expect them.
-These vary by seller, since some offer in-stock items that are ready to go right away and others make each item to order.
+These vary by seller since some offer in-stock items that are ready to go right away, and others make each item to order.

 It’s also a good idea to offer some opportunities for refunds or exchanges.
 Just outline in what situations you’ll accept these.
 For example, you might require proof that an item arrived damaged or never got to its destination.
 Or you could offer refunds to anyone who contacts you within a specific amount of time.
 Just be sure to provide clear information and then stay consistent.

-Additionally, Etsy does allow for the sale of some mass-produced goods that were designed by independent shop owners.
-So your shop policies should provide an opportunity to be honest about how your products are actually made or manufactured.
+It’s also worth noting here that Etsy does allow for the sale of some mass-produced goods that were designed by independent shop owners.
+Your shop policies should be honest about how your products are actually made or manufactured.

-Listing fees are the seller fees Etsy charges to actually list your items in your shop.
-Etsy charges 20 cents per listing and listing fees are added to your payment account (which you set up in step six) when an item is listed.
+Listing fees are the seller fees Etsy charges for listing your shop items.
+Etsy charges $0.20 per listing.
+This sum is added to your payment account (that you set up in step six) when an item is listed.